B-Manish/DigitClassification_Model/README.md

 - Runs only on CPU (no GPU acceleration).
 - No deep learning libraries (TensorFlow, PyTorch) are used.
-- Trains one sample at a time (no batching or optimizers like Adam).
 - Training on full dataset is slow compared to modern frameworks.

 ---